ttytm/wthrr-the-weathercrab/README.md

 - [ ] Custom number of forecast days
 - [ ] Theme variants

-Your contributions like 🐛bug reports, ⭐️stars and 💡suggestions are welcome alike.
+Contributions like 🐛bug reports, ⭐️stars and 💡suggestions are welcome alike.

 ## Credits